Tactics for Improving Least Squares Estimation: Robust Isotonic Regression

 The stationary condition for updating $\bbeta$ is

-where $\tilde{\by}$ is the vector of shifted responses with components $\tilde{y}_i = w_{mi}y_i + (1-w_{mi})\beta_{mi}$.
+where $\tilde{\by}$ is the vector of shifted responses with components $\tilde{y}_i = w_{mi} y_i + (1 - w_{mi})\beta_{mi}$.
+The spectral decomposition of $\bD^\top\bD$ is computed once and recycled across all iterations and all values of $\tau$ and $\lambda$.
 Block descent alternates the updates of $\tau$ and $\bbeta$.
-The precision parameter $\tau$ can be updated by gradient descent \citep{heng2023robust} or an approximate Newton's method \citep{liu2023sharper}.
+The precision parameter $\tau$ can be updated by gradient descent \cite{heng2023robust} or an approximate Newton's method \cite{liu2023sharper}.